Private Lessons

 Yes!
 I accept all ages and levels.
 I offer free trial lessons to students who have played before, and “meet and greets” for new beginner students so that we can all feel comfortable before the first official lesson.

-1. Find a violin to rent or purchase.
+Find a violin to rent or purchase.
 Please contact me if you need help with this!
-It is a headache when students come to the first lesson with the wrong size violin, or a broken one they found in their attic.
+It is a headache when students come to the first lesson with the wrong size violin, or one from Amazon!

-2. I require students and parents to establish a daily practice routine.
-Developing this discipline is a great life skill, even if they quit violin down the road!
-Students 10 and younger must practice with a parent (the same parent who comes to the lesson) for at least the first 3 months.
+Establish a daily practice routine.
+Developing this discipline is a great life skill, even outside of playing the violin!
+All beginning students must practice with a parent (the same parent who comes to the lesson) for at least the first 3 months, or until I decide that they’re ready to come to lessons and practice on their own.

-Note: For new beginners, I ask that parents try to give it their all for at least three months, or until the student has graduated from the Twinkles.
+Note: For new beginners, I ask that parents commit to at least three months, or until the student has graduated from the Twinkles.
 These first important months are what build the foundation for anything your student ever learns on the violin and will determine how quickly they progress from then on.
 This stage can be frustrating for parents of little ones, because it requires a lot of small steps and patience.
 This stage is also my favorite to teach!!
 I love seeing their faces light up when they get to play with their bow for the first time.
 It is quite magical.

 How long are the lessons?